opensensorhub/osh-js/Toolkit/Documentation/site/docs/dev/architecture.md

 ### <a id="archi-context-menus"></a> Context menus

-They are a set of abstract class to represent a menu.
-They can have manu representations such as circular, stack etc. They are built from `menuItems` owning:
+They are sets of abstract classes used to represent a menu.
+They can have different representations such as circular, stack etc. They are built from `menuItems` owning:

  * name: the name of the menu